electric-sql/electric/README.md

 }
 ```

-See the [frameworks guide](https://electric-sql.com/docs/usage/frameworks) for more information.
+See the [Reactivity](https://electric-sql.com/docs/usage/reactivity) guide for more information.

 ## Issues